Photofinishing labs (except one-hour) · Missouri

 - recordable injuries tracked

-Grade compares H&H Color Lab, Inc.'s OSHA Total Case Rate to the BLS industry benchmark across 3 years of Form 300A filings (2016–2024).
+Grade compares H&H Color Lab, Inc.'s OSHA Total Case Rate of 4.9 to the Photofinishing labs (except one-hour) BLS benchmark of 2.1 (234% of benchmark) across 3 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time